Summary

 Your Kindle is most likely not turning on because its battery is dead.
 Connect it to a charger and set it aside for a few minutes.
 If you notice a charging animation on the screen, it means your Kindle’s battery is low, and you should charge it until it is fully charged.
 If no charging animation appears, try a new charger, various wall outlets, or a power bank.

-This method is compatible with a number of 5th generation Kindle Fires.
-It may not work for your device, however if your kindle has failed to turn on even after being connected to a charger, you should give it a shot.
+This method works for many 5th generation Kindle Fires, though it may not be effective for every model.
+Still, if your Kindle hasn’t turned on even after being connected to a charger, it’s worth giving it a try.

 Resetting your Kindle through the Recovery Menu is a little complex, but most of the time it solves the Kindle won’t turn on issue.
 Press and hold the volume up and power buttons at the same time for about 45 seconds.
 A menu will display with various options including wiping data or resetting factory settings.